Mopriestt/function_filter/README.md

 A lightweight, zero-dependency Dart library for advanced function execution control.
 It provides robust **Debounce**, **Throttle**, and **Call Aggregation** utilities.

-Unlike other libraries that rely solely on string-based keys or heavy Stream implementations (like RxDart), `function_filter` offers both **Static Methods** for quick usage and **Object Wrappers** for strict lifecycle management in complex Flutter apps.
+Unlike other libraries that rely solely on string-based keys (like easy_debounce) or heavy Stream implementations (like RxDart), `function_filter` offers both **Static Methods** for quick usage and **Object Wrappers** for strict lifecycle management in complex Flutter apps.

 ## Why Function Filter?